phananhtuan09/EZ-backend/README.md

 - Add your current IP address to the MongoDB database's IP whitelist to allow connections (this is needed whenever your ip changes)

-5. Create file `.env` in the root folder(located at the same level as the server.js file) and edit the content as below.
+5. Create a .env file in the root folder (same level as server.js) and edit the content as follows:

    ```js
    DATABASE_URL = "ENTER YOUR DATABASE MONGODB URL";